Physical Sciences & Engineering

 3 Credits / 2.0 Periods for Laboratory, 3.0 Periods for Lecture

 Modeling of static equilibrium in particles and rigid bodies through analysis of forces and mechanical properties.
-Prerequisites: A grade of C or better in PHY115 or PHY121 or permission of Instructor or Division or Department Chair.
+Prerequisites: A grade of C or better in PHY121 or permission of Instructor or Division or Department Chair.
 Corequisites: MAT230 or MAT231 or permission of Instructor or Division or Department Chair.

 Division: Physical Sciences and Engineering